davidpallmann/hashnode-backups/cl5ffmjxl07u6nunva92j8wr4.md

 We now have our app deployed to app runner, displaying an image via a CloudFront distribution domain endpoint.
 However, we also want the website itself to be accessible through CloudFront.
 We'll set that up next.

-## Step 5: Add App Runner origin and behaviors to CloudFront distribution.
+## Step 5: Add App Runner origin to CloudFront distribution.

 In this step, you'll add your App Runner endpoint as a second origin to the CloudFront  distribution.
 Then you'll define new behaviors.